Published: Sept 25, 2021

 Can multiple myeloma be cured?
 Immediate treatment may not be necessary or helpful for people with smoldering multiple myeloma.
 While there is no known cure for active multiple myeloma, there is a wide range of treatments available that can effectively eliminate cancer cells and prevent them from replicating.

-Immunotherapy is also a common choice of treatment.
-Your immune system can have trouble finding cancer cells.
+• Immunotherapy: This is also a common choice of treatment.
+Your immune system can struggle to find cancer cells.
 Many cancer cells have mechanisms that allow them to hide in plain sight.
 Immunotherapy works by boosting your natural immune system to better identify cancerous cells and properly dispose of them.

 Written By: Dr. Pablo Orozco